Housing Development Finance Corporation

-Housing Development Finance Corporation Limited (HDFC) is an Indian private development finance institution based in Mumbai.
-It is a major housing finance provider in India.
-It also has a presence in banking, life and general insurance, asset management, venture capital, realty, education, deposits and education loans.
+Housing Development Finance Corporation (HDFC) was an Indian private-sector mortgage lender based in Mumbai.
+It was widely recognised as the largest housing finance company in India.
+In addition to its core mortgage lending operations, HDFC had diversified interests through its associate and subsidiary companies, including banking, life and general insurance, asset management, venture capital, and deposit services.

+In July 2023, HDFC merged with HDFC Bank, India’s largest private-sector bank.
+The merger aimed to broaden the group's financial offerings and enhance customer access by leveraging the bank's extensive network and diverse portfolio.
+This strategic consolidation marked a significant milestone in India's financial services landscape.

 History

-It was founded in 1977 with the support from India's business community, as the first specialised mortgage company in India and main company among HDFC group of companies.
+HDFC was founded in 1977 with support from India's business community, as India's first specialized mortgage company and the flagship entity of the HDFC Group.
 HDFC was promoted by the Industrial Credit and Investment Corporation of India (ICICI).
-Hasmukhbhai Parekh played a key role in the foundation of this company which started with the main aim of solving the housing shortage in India and started rising steadily thereafter.
+Hasmukhbhai Parekh played a key role in establishing the foundation of the company which started with the main aim of solving the housing shortage in India and steadily grew thereafter.

 In 2000, HDFC Asset Management Company launched its mutual fund schemes.
 In the same year, IRDA granted registration to HDFC Standard Life Insurance, as the first private sector life insurance company in India.
-Currently it operates in India, Kuwait, Oman, Qatar, Saudi Arabia, Singapore, United Arab Emirates and United Kingdom.
+Currently, the organization operates in India, Kuwait, Oman, Qatar, Saudi Arabia, Singapore, the United Arab Emirates and the United Kingdom.